Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Experimental Results

 \subsection{Ablation Study}

 To further verify the effectiveness of nonlocal-AR module, we have conducted an ablation study to compare the PSNR performance of MoG-DUN with and without nonlocal-AR module.
-In our ablation study, we have used directly downsampling degradation with different Gaussian kernel size of $0.5,1.0$ and $\times3$ directly downsampling.
+In our ablation study, we have used directly downsampling degradation with different Gaussian kernel size of $0.5,1.0$ and $\times3$ directly downsampling on four frequently-used benchmark datasets.
 As shown in Tab.~\ref{tab:abl_nonlocal}, the nonlocal-AR module does make a contribution to the overall performance of MoG-DUN.

+To investigate the influence of those dense connections as shown in Fig.~\ref{fig:framework}~(a), we have conducted an ablation study to compare the PSNR performance of MoG-DUN with and without dense connections for directly downsampling degradation at the scaling factor of $\times3$.
+As shown in Tab.~\ref{tab:abl_dense_connections}, we see that dense connections contribute to the PSNR gain of about $0.16~dB$ on the average.

 To explore the impact of the number of unfolded stages on the SISR performance, we have conducted another experiment with varying the parameter $T$.
-Fig.~\ref{fig:psnr_stages} shows the average PSNR results of different stages $T$ from two to six (with bicubic-downsampling and scaling factor of $\times2$,$\times3$ and $\times4$).
+Fig.~\ref{fig:psnr_stages} shows the average PSNR results of different stages $T$ from two to six with $\times2$,$\times3$ and $\times4$ bicubic-downsampling.
 It can be seen that the PSNR increases as the number of stages increases.
 However, the PSNR improvement rapidly saturates when $T \geqslant 4$, which justifies the choice of $T = 4$ in our implementation to balance the performance and computational complexity.

+We have conducted experiments with the case where the parameters are not shared in three ($\times2,\times3,\times4$) bicubic-downsampling settings when $T=4$.
+As shown in Table \ref{tab:abl_parameter_share}, disabling parameter sharing does not lead to any noticeable performance gain at the price of quadrupled number of parameters.
+Based on such experimental finding, we conclude that parameter sharing is a good strategy for MoG-DUN.
+It is also worth mentioning that parameter sharing has also been widely considered as an effective strategy of shrinking the optimization gap in neural architecture search \cite{xie2020weight}.